lfishRhungry/zbanner/README.md

 ## Scan Rate

-Xtate could do scan with a high-speed send rate like ZMap and Masscan.
+Xtate could do scan with a high-speed send rate like ZMap and Masscan but with more functions.
 All those tools work on similar sending way like raw socket, libpcap(winpcap) or zero-copy(PFRING/netmap).

-Xtate inherent the packet sending way of Masscan which contains libpcap/winpcap and PFRING.
+Xtate inherent and improve the packet sending way of Masscan which contains multi-thread libpcap/winpcap and PFRING.
 And it randomizes the target IP addresses so that it shouldn't overwhelm any distant network.
 Xtate could event randomize the source IPv4/IPv6 addresses if needed(Yes, I fixed).